Women's Army Corps: WAAC

-WAC ranks
+WAC

 The organization was renamed the Women's Army Corps in July 1943 when it was authorized as a branch of the US Army rather than an auxiliary group.
 The US Army's "GI Eagle" now replaced the WAAC's Rising Eagle as the WAC's cap badge.
 The WAC received the same rank insignia and pay as men later that September and received the same pay allowances and deductions as men in late October.
 They were also the first women officers in the army allowed to wear officer's insignia; the Army Nursing Corps did not receive permission to do so until 1944.

 The WAC had its own branch insignia (the Bust of Pallas Athena), worn by "Branch Immaterial" personnel (those unassigned to a Branch of Service).
 US Army policy decreed that technical and professional WAC personnel should wear their assigned Branch of Service insignia to reduce confusion.
 During the existence of the WAC (1943 to 1978) women were prohibited from being assigned to the combat arms branches of the Army – such as the Infantry, Cavalry, Armor, Tank Destroyers, or Artillery and could not serve in a combat area.
 However, they did serve as valuable staff in their headquarters and staff units stateside or in England.

 The army's technician grades were technical and professional specialists similar to the later specialist grade.
 Technicians had the same insignia as NCOs of the same grade but had a "T" insignia (for "technician") beneath the chevrons.
 They were considered the same grade for pay but were considered a half-step between the equivalent pay grade and the next lower regular pay grade in seniority, rather than sandwiched between the junior enlisted (i.e., private – private first class) and the lowest NCO grade of rank (viz., corporal), as the modern-day specialist (E-4) is today.
 Technician grades were usually mistaken for their superior NCO counterparts due to the similarity of their insignia, creating confusion.